graphql-java/graphql-java-page/content/blog/api-changes.md

 is never used at a Query element or adding an argument which is required is not breaking if the argument has a default value.

-# Comprehensive list of changes with explanation
+# Comprehensive list of changes

 This sections aims to provide a comprehensive list of changes and what consequence each change have.